YodasMyDad/ZauberCMS/ReadMe.md

-﻿# ZauberCMS (.NET CMS)
+﻿# ZauberCMS

 ZauberCMS is a fully featured CMS built in .NET 9.
-The CMS is inspired by Umbraco, and follows similar concepts.
+The CMS is inspired by Umbraco, but much faster and easier to extend.

-I built this CMS to allow .NET developers to continue building websites just as they always have - with traditional .NET MVC - while also offering a modern, highly customizable, interactive CMS editing experience powered by Blazor (Can also be used on the front end too!).
+I built this CMS to allow .NET developers to continue building websites just as they always have - with traditional .NET MVC - while also offering a modern, highly customizable, interactive CMS editing experience powered by Blazor.

-The goal is simple: a CMS that’s super easy to extend, highly modular, and doesn’t require learning a front-end framework or dealing with complex build tools.
-With Blazor, customization is quick, straightforward and developer-friendly.
+The goal is simple: a CMS that’s simple, super easy to extend, highly modular, and doesn’t require learning a verbose front-end framework or dealing with complex build tools.
+With Blazor, customization is quick, straightforward and very .NET friendly.

-✅ .Net Identity
+✅ ASP.NET MVC
-✅ Block List Editor
+✅ Visual Page Editor (Block List Editor)
 ✅ Custom Languages
 ✅ Multi Sites
 ✅ SEO Features Built In
+✅ Private Members Sections (Role Based)
+✅ Radzen Blazor Components
 ✅ Highly Customizable
 ✅ Full Documentation